Mineral Liberation Analysis (MLA)

 The Helmholtz Institute Freiberg for Resource Technology has two Scanning Electron Microscopy (SEM) which are connected to two detectors for performing energy dispersive X-ray spectroscopy (EDS).
 All SEM´s are equipped with the MLA-Suite software from FEI for a rapid, spatially resolved, automatic, petrographic analysis of solid samples.

-- Scanning Electron Microscopes: FEI Quanta 650 MLA-FEG
+- Two Scanning Electron Microscopes: FEI Quanta 650 MLA-FEG

 - Detectors: Bruker Quantax X-Flash 5030 EDS-Detectors